 Before I began writing this guide to off-season conditioning for skiing and snowboarding I considered my own activities, along with Internet content you’ll find if you type in the keywords “off season conditioning for skiing and snowboarding” on Google.
-I also thought long and hard about all my ski bum friends, and what they do to stay in shape and build fitness.
+I also thought long and hard about all my super-fit ski-bum friends, and what they do to stay in shape and build fitness.

-The first few pages of search engine response pages on Google have sites that primarily focus on gym / health club activities that target specific muscle groups commonly used in skiing and snowboarding such as quadriceps, hamstrings, glutes, calves, abs, back and lower arms.
-Besides strength training, aerobic machines such as stair-climbers, treadmills, and elipticals are also advised.
+The first few pages of search engine response pages on Google have sites that primarily focus on gym / health club activities that target specific muscle groups commonly used in skiing and snowboarding such as quadriceps, hamstrings, glutes (butt muscles), calves, abs, back and lower arms.
+Also advised are aerobic machines such as stair-climbers, treadmills, and ellipticals.